formatjs/formatjs/website/docs/react-intl/api.md

 ### defaultLocale and defaultFormats

 Default locale & formats for when a message is not translated (missing from `messages`). `defaultLocale` should be the locale that `defaultMessage`s are declared in so that a sentence is coherent in a single locale.
-Without `defaultLocale` and/or if it's set incorrectly, you might run into scenario where a sentence is in English but embeded date/time is in Spanish.
+Without `defaultLocale` and/or if it's set incorrectly, you might run into scenario where a sentence is in English but embedded date/time is in Spanish.

 ### textComponent